Inquests & Public Inquiries

 Matthew is currently instructed by the Commissioner of the Metropolitan Police Service in the Undercover Policing Inquiry, assisting with the preparation of evidence on undercover deployments between 1983 and 1992.

 Matthew regularly represents both families and other interested persons (including, for example, NHS Trusts and care homes) at inquests.
 He also advises on civil proceedings arising out of inquests.
+He is well-placed to receive instructions relating to deaths arising from Covid-19.

 - Representing an NHS Trust where a six-month-old baby died shortly after attending A&E due to undiagnosed dilated cardiomyopathy (DCM);